2011 Malawian protests: 20 July

 A coalition of 80 Civil societies and NGOs, religious and student groups (collectively known as 'Concerned Citizens') chose 20 July 2011 as a day of national protest against economic and administrative management.
 Prominent civil and human rights organisations like the umbrella NGO Human Rights Consultative Committee (HRCC) and the Centre for Human Rights and Rehabilitation (CHRR) were both a part of the Concerned Citizens group and played a central role in planning the protest.
 It also included the Malawi Law Society and the Council of Churches.
 Mutharika then scheduled a public lecture for the same day to which he invited all citizens, NGO's and civil societies upon registration.
 The Concerned Citizens largely said that they would not attend a 'lecture' by the president because they wanted dialogue and their concerns to be addressed.
 Pro-government supporters then scheduled a pro-government protest on the same day, 20 July.
 On the morning of 20 July 2011, mass anti-government protests began in the major cities of Mzuzu, Blantyre, and the capital Lilongwe.
 Protests also occurred in Zomba, Kasungu, and Ntchesi.
 The Concerned Citizens were wearing red shirts and other articles of clothing and called themselves the "Red Army for Democracy and Peace."
 The protests began peacefully with participants singing the national anthem, taking photos, holding signs and giving speeches.
-Many were waving the old Malawi flag the public display of which had been banned by the Mutharika government.
+A number of protesters were waving the old Malawi flag the public display of which had been banned by the Mutharika government.

 The government response to these protests included preemptive arrests of civil society leaders.
 Police assaulted MCP spokesperson Nancy Tembo, Joyce Banda's sister Anjimile Oponyo, The Nation journalist Kondwani Munthali and the head of the HRCC Undule Mwakasungula.
 There was a clamp down by police on anyone wearing red clothes which was particularly violent in Mzuzu.
 Police forces began to disrupt broadcasts by radio stations, and ordered journalists not to report on the protests.
 Anti-government citizens clashed with security forces in the northern cities of Mzuzu and Karonga and Blantyre.

 After the national lecture by President Mutharika, which failed to address the grievances of the protesters, tensions grew further and looting of targeted business and properties began.
 Business properties of political allies of the president were targeted, along with the homes of two police officers in the north that had participated in the clampdown of protesters with excessive force.
 The violence continued to grow largely in the major cities.